seduerr91/eval-suite/README.md

 - Ensure transcripts fit into the context window or implement a chunking strategy.
 - Deploy the service and integrate it with real-time processing of patient-provider conversations.
+- Run a daily pipeline to evaluate the model's performance (Dagster hosted in ECS).
 - Account for concepts such as model drift, data drift, and model selection/updates.

 ## Disclaimer